Manager: Damon Bristo

 Hailed by critics as a “rarity” and “a genuine contralto,” Meredith Arwady continues to delight audiences in the United States and abroad with rich vocal intensity and captivating stage presence.

-In the 2013 – 2014 season, Meredith Arwady begins at San Francisco Opera as Mistress Quickly in Falstaff under Nicola Luisotti, a role which she will then sing in a new production at Oper Frankfurt.
-She will also return to Houston Grand Opera as Erda in Das Rheingold, HGO’s first installment of their four year Ring Cycle project.
-Ms . . . .
-Arwady will then return to Opera Theatre of Saint Louis as Mme.
+In the 2013 – 2014 season, Meredith Arwady began at San Francisco Opera as Mistress Quickly in Falstaff under Nicola Luisotti, a role which she then sang in a new production at Oper Frankfurt.
+She also returned to Houston Grand Opera as Erda in Das Rheingold, HGO’s first installment of their four year Ring Cycle project.
+Ms. Arwady then returned to Opera Theatre of Saint Louis as Mme.
 Croissy in Dialogues of the Carmelites followed by a return to Santa Fe Opera in their double-bill The Impresario (Fräulein Krone) and Le Rossignol (Death).
-She will sing Alexander Nevsky with the Spokane Symphony and Mahler’s Symphony No. 3 with the North Netherlands Orchestra.
+She sang Alexander Nevsky with the Spokane Symphony and Mahler’s Symphony No. 3 with the North Netherlands Orchestra.

 Ms. Arwady returned to the Metropolitan Opera as Erda in Der Ring des Nibelungen under the baton of Fabio Luisi, a role she also sang at Oper Frankfurt under Sebastian Weigle in the 2012 – 2013 season.
 She also performed Dvorak’s Biblical Songs and Prokofiev’s Ivan the Terrible in concerts with Orquesta Sinfónica de Galicia in Spain and was seen at Arizona Opera as Gertrude in Roméo et Juliette.
 She closed the season at Opera Theatre of Saint Louis, where she garnered sensational acclaim in the role of Kathy Hagen in Terence Blanchard’s new opera Champion directed by James Robinson and conducted by George Manahan.
 She also appeared as Auntie in Peter Grimes with the Aspen Music Festival, in which the New York Times praised her “rich-toned contralto” performance.